 |

-the reflection/refraction idea of semi-prism vault lights and applies it
+which take the reflection/refraction idea of semi-prism vault lights and

 Trademark tile